 In a country familiar with rapid social and economic change, Israel's Negev Bedouin stand out.
 With roots in pastoral desert tradition, today much of this population of 240,000 aspires to be a vibrant part of efforts to make the Negev thrive.
 The Government of Israel, likewise, views development of Israel's Bedouin society as a priority, and is investing billions to boost Bedouin municipalities.

 Yet, challenges in state-minority relations, the impact of socio-economic change on traditional culture, and barriers to growth and cooperation are part of the development landscape.
 How have new economic opportunities affected Bedouin society?
 What are the current realities, barriers and aspirations for future development?
 How has the role of women been affected by changes to the patriarchal society?

-Join us on February 22nd to hear from the Mayor of the City of Hura, Mohammed Al Nabari.
-Mayor Al Nabari is one of the most prominent leaders in Negev Bedouin society who has been advancing innovative development projects, strengthening partnerships with the government, and attracting a new generation of Bedouin leaders around a new vision for the future.
+Mayor of the City of Hura, Mohammed Al Nabari, one of the most prominent leaders in Negev Bedouin society, spoke to a Task Force audience in New York about advancing innovative development projects in the region, strengthening partnerships with the government, and attracting a new generation of Bedouin leaders around a new vision for the future.

 February 22nd - 12:00PM